9 Hope Family Heraldry

 Craighal - Burkes..jpg

-Below are three variations of the armorials for the Hopes of Hopetoun - The Marquis of Linlithgow.
+below are three variations of the armorials for the Hopes of Hopetoun - The Marquis of Linlithgow.
 The first I refer to as the "Bad Hair Day" armorial.
-Here the Hope Ladies have black hair and are described heraldrically as "hair dishevelled"!
-The following armorials have the more traditional blondes.
+Here the Hope Ladies have black hair and are described heraldrically as "hair dishevelled".
+The following two armorials have the more traditional blondes.

-The Hopetoun arms are differenced from those of Craighall by the addition of a bay leaf on the chevron.
+The Hopetoun arms are differenced from those of Craighall by the addition of a green bay leaf on the chevron.
 The bay leaf is from the Foulis arms - James Hope of Hopetoun (1614 - 1661) having married Anne Foulis the heiress of Leadhills.
 The Hopetoun armorial, of course, includes the Coronet of a Marquis.
 The armorials also include the Hope Ladies as supporters.
-The descendants of the Hopetouns the Hope-Vere and Hope-Johnstone (Earls of Annandale) branches have anchors as charges on their armorials.
+The Hope of Kerse - a branch that was extinct by 1794 added a roebuck to the chevron of the Craighall arms.
+Alexander Hope of Granton added a red rose to the chevron of the Craighall arms.
+The descendants of the Hopetouns the Hope-Veres have the Hopetoun arms, anchors and the Weir arms.
+The Hope-Johnstone (Earls of Annandale) branch have anchors as charges on their armorial.
+The Hope-Dunbars have the Hopetoun armorial as one quarter of their arms differenced by the addition of a gold star between the upper bezants.
+Hope of Craighead have the Hopetoun arms differenced by the addition of two quill pens on the chevron and a red anchor on the globe of the crest - interestingly these arms have two rams for supporters which would be very appropriate for a Scottish Borders Hope armorial.

-The splendid Hope of Hopetoun Armorial at Hopetoun House.
+The splendid Hope of Hopetoun Armorial at the head of the stairs at Hopetoun House.

 Hopetoun%20House%20-%20Hope%20Flag.jpg